Shashi Tharoor

-Born in London, UK, and raised in India, Tharoor worked across the world, graduating from St. Stephen's College, Delhi in 1975 and culminated his studies in 1978 with a doctorate in International Relations and Affairs from the Fletcher School of Law and Diplomacy, Tufts University.
+Born in London and raised in Mumbai and Kolkata, Tharoor graduated from St. Stephen's College, Delhi, in 1975 and culminated his studies in 1978 with a doctorate in International Relations and Affairs from the Fletcher School of Law and Diplomacy, Tufts University.
 At the age of 22, he was the youngest person at the time to receive such an honour from the Fletcher School.
 From 1978 to 2007, Tharoor was a career official at the United Nations, rising to the rank of Under-Secretary General for Communications and Public Information in 2001.
-He announced his retirement after finishing second in the 2006 selection for U.N.
-Secretary-General to Ban Ki-moon.
+He announced his retirement from the organisation after finishing second in the 2006 selection for Secretary-General to Ban Ki-moon.

-In 2009, Tharoor began his political career by joining the Indian National Congress and successfully represented the party from Thiruvananthapuram, Kerala by winning in the Lok Sabha elections and becoming a member of parliament thrice.
-During the Congress-led UPA Government, Tharoor served as Minister of State for External Affairs.
-Popular for his command over the English language, Tharoor was the most followed Indian on Twitter before being overtaken by Narendra Modi.
+In 2009, Tharoor began his political career by joining the Indian National Congress (INC).
+He became a member of Parliament that year by winning the Lok Sabha seat of Thiruvananthapuram, Kerala; he has been re-elected in 2014, 2019, and 2024.
+During the Manmohan Singh government, Tharoor served as the Minister of State for External Affairs.
+He founded the All India Professionals Congress.
+Tharoor formerly served as the chairman of the Parliamentary Standing Committee on Communications and Information Technology.

-A Sahitya Academy Awardee, Tharoor has authored many works of fiction and non-fiction since 1981, which are centred on India and its history, culture, film, politics, society, foreign policy, and more related themes.
-He has written columns and articles in nearly all major publications of the world and India.
-A non-loyalist of the Gandhis, Tharoor was lopsidedly defeated by Mallikarjun Kharge to become the party president.
+A Sahitya Akademi Award winner, Tharoor has authored many works of fiction and non-fiction since 1981.
+Tharoor is popular for his command over the English language.
+He was the most followed Indian on Twitter before being overtaken by Narendra Modi in 2014.